Arthroscopy (journal)

-Arthroscopy: The Journal of Arthroscopic and Related Surgery is a peer-reviewed medical journal that was established in 1985 and covers research on the clinical practice of arthroscopic and minimally invasive surgery, a subspecialty of orthopedic surgery.
+Arthroscopy: The Journal of Arthroscopic and Related Surgery is a peer-reviewed medical journal that was established in 1985 and covers research on the clinical practice of arthroscopic and minimally invasive surgery, a subspecialty of orthopaedic surgery.
 It is the official journal of the Arthroscopy Association of North America.
-The initiative in establishing the journal was taken by Imran sheikh and the first editor-in-chief was S. Ward Casscells, who was succeeded in 1992 by Gary G. Poehling.
-In 2014 James H. Lubowitz succeeded the retiring Dr. Poehling.
+The first editor-in-chief was S. Ward Casscells, who was succeeded in 1992 by Gary G. Poehling.
+In 2014 James H. Lubowitz succeeded Dr. Poehling, and in 2025, Michael J. Rossi was named editor.
 Arthroscopy Techniques is an open access online companion journal publishing peer-reviewed techniques videos.
+Arthroscopy, Sports Medicine, and Rehabilitation is another open access online companion journal.

 Abstracting and indexing

 The journal is abstracted and indexed by MEDLINE, Web of Science, and Scopus.